Netflix’s Dash And Lily Ending, Explained

 Dash & Lily Season 1 Ending

 Meanwhile, Dash gets a ping on an app about Lily’s red boot being sighted at McSorley’s Pub.
 He races to the bar and enters just in time to see Lily kissing Edgar.
 Crushed at the sight of his beloved kissing another guy, Dash takes a very drunk Lily to her aunt’s place, and they get into a huge fight during the cab ride there.
-Later, Lily finds Dash’s last message to her in the red notebook in which he breaks up with her.
+Later, Lily finds Dash’s last message to her in the red notebook which he breaks up with her.

 A week later, on New Year’s Eve, the notebook finds its way back to Dash, who is shocked and sad to learn that Lily is moving to Fiji with her parents on that very night.
 Admitting to his friends that he cannot stop thinking about Lily, Dash enlists their help in making things right with the girl of his dreams.
-Lily’s brother finds the red notebook at their house and texts Lily a picture of Dash’s message asking her to meet him at The Strand.
+Lily’s brother finds the red notebook at their house and texts Lily a picture of Dash’s message, asking her to meet him at The Strand.

 Dream Girl on a Pedestal

 Sofia warns Dash that it is okay to put Lily on a pedestal as the girl of his dreams but only as long as he does not plan to meet her in real life.
-Her logic that Dash building up Lily in his mind will be the ruin of their relationship when they actually meet is totally sound because Lily is a real person with actual flaws, something Dash has not accounted for in his fantasies.
+Her logic that Dash building up Lily in his mind will ruin their relationship when they actually meet is totally sound because Lily is a real person with actual flaws, something Dash has not accounted for in his fantasies.
 This is exactly what happens – Dash cannot deal with the fact that Lily can make a simple error in judgment when he sees her kissing Edgar.

 He was late in getting her the notebook, after all, and it seemed only natural for Lily to assume that he’s back together with Sofia, so it’s an acceptable (if immature) reaction for her to kiss Edgar.
 She is only trying to soothe her imagined heartache, but Dash is unable to see beyond what he clearly considers cheating.